 Miss America became a tradition because of tourism.

 The Miss America Pageant first began as an incentive to keep tourists in Atlantic City after Labor Day.
 In 1920, the city held a parade of beautiful women, hoping that tourists would be intrigued and extend their vacation, according to Time.
 The next year, the parade was turned into Miss America, and the first winner was 16-year-old Margaret Gorman from Washington, D.C.

 Contestants had to measure up against cardboard cut-outs of the ideal body type.

-In 1935, a beauty pageant in Dallas, Texas, made women pose in their swimsuits inside a wooden cut-out of what the ideal female body should look like to see how they measured up.
+In 1935, a beauty pageant in Dallas, Texas, made women pose in their swimsuits inside a wooden cut-out of the ideal female body shape to see how they measured up.
 Women who fit almost perfectly inside the outline were more likely to proceed to the next round, according to Smithsonian Magazine.

 Size standards have only gotten smaller.